gussev/llm/README.md

 llm:error:word u could not be evaluated

 Explanations.
 Yes, you (under my supervision) made a mistake - it happens.
-We are correcting it.
+Now we are going to correct it.

 user:2+8=<enter>